1

 Expanding and contracting in cycles |

-A controversial revival of oscillating
+A controversial revival of Oscillating

 universe (above) based on brane and string theories.